-There’s a new stop that visitors should make as they wander up Lake Superior’s North Shore: Minnesota’s Black Beach.
+There’s a new stop that visitors should make as they wander up Lake Superior’s North Shore: Black Beach in Silver Bay, Minnesota.

 Although long known to local residents and a few in-the-know tourists, the beaches (there are three) that make up Silver Bay, Minnesota’s new Black Beach Park have long been privately owned and fenced in an attempt to thwart visitors.
-Times change though, and this spring the area opened to the public.
+Times change though, and now this area is open to the public.

 Photographing the North Shore’s only Black Beach

 I finally visited Black Beach in August 2015.
 The beach is a delight, with three dark crescents of dark sand, crystal clear coves, a bit of driftwood, and a tall jumble of lichen encrusted rock – all of it backed by thickly forested hillsides or the lake itself.
 Basically a photographer’s paradise!

 Black Beach is considered a good swimming beach, as years of dumping taconite tailings here created a bay with a broad beach and warm shallow water – unusual features on this part of the lake.
 But this is still Lake Superior, so “good swimming beach” is relative . . . as is “warm.”

 Silver Bay is on Lake Superior’s North Shore.
 It’s a little over three hours north of Minneapolis – if you don’t give in to temptation and stop in Duluth or elsewhere along the way.
 The beach itself is about an hour north of Duluth, making it an easy stop from anywhere along the lower part of the North Shore.

 Black Beach (apparently also called “Onyx Beach”), is below and to the north of the city of Silver Bay.
 (Most of the city is on the hill above the lake.)